bitcoin-abe/bitcoin-abe/README.txt

 License: GNU Affero General Public License, see the file LICENSE.txt.
 Portions Copyright (c) 2010 Gavin Andresen, see bct-LICENSE.txt.

-Welcome to ABE!
+Welcome to Abe!

 This software reads the Bitcoin block file, transforms and loads the data into a database, and presents a web interface similar to the original Block Explorer by theymos, http://blockexplorer.com/.

-ABE draws inspiration from BlockExplorer.com and seeks some level of compatibility with it but uses a completely new implementation.
+Abe draws inspiration from BlockExplorer.com and seeks some level of compatibility with it but uses a completely new implementation.

-This program depends on Python Crypto modules (Debian package python-crypto) and either Sqlite (python-pysqlite2) or PostgreSQL.
+This program depends on Python Crypto modules (Debian package python-crypto) and a database such as Sqlite (python-pysqlite2) or PostgreSQL.
+Other SQL databases may work with minor changes.
+You will need a copy of the block file (blk0001.dat in your Bitcoin directory).
+You may let Abe read the block file while Bitcoin runs.
-Other RDBMSs may work.

 For usage, run "abe.py --help".
-By default, ABE reads your Bitcoin blk0001.dat file and runs a block explorer over FastCGI.
+By default, Abe reads your Bitcoin blk0001.dat file and runs a block explorer over FastCGI.
 BUG: reading the block file takes far too long, hours.
-However, ABE remembers where it stopped reading and starts more quickly the second time.
+However, Abe remembers where it stopped reading and starts more quickly the second time.

 To run the built-in HTTP server instead of FastCGI, add "--port 2750"